Carlo Nash: Later career

 Nash moved to Everton – the team he supported as a boy – as reserve goalkeeper to Tim Howard, signing on a two-year contract on 1 September 2008.
 Manager David Moyes had struggled to find a long-term back-up for Howard.
 He made his only appearance in a Europa League dead rubber group tie at Goodison Park to Belarusian club BATE Borisov on 17 December, which Everton lost 1–0.
 This appearance ended a run of 65 non-playing substitute appearances on the bench.
 He was on the bench for the 2009 FA Cup final at Wembley Stadium, which his team lost 2–1 to Chelsea.

 Following Nash's release from Everton he returned to Stoke after signing a one-year contract in July 2010, providing back-up to Thomas Sørensen and Asmir Begović.
 On 24 August, Nash played what would prove to be his final game in a 2–1 League Cup win over Shrewsbury Town.
 He signed a one-year contract extension in January 2011, and was subsequently released at the end of the 2012–13 season after picking up another FA Cup runners-up medal after sitting on the bench in Stoke's 2011 final defeat to Manchester City.

 Nash joined Norwich City on 10 July 2013 as a replacement third-choice goalkeeper for Jed Steer, providing cover for John Ruddy and Mark Bunn.
 Norwich were relegated out of the Premier League at the end of the 2013–14 season, and despite not playing a game Nash had led the fan poll for the club's Player of the Season award as supporters vented their frustrations at the team's performances; Nash said that he would "graciously decline it and of course give it to someone who has earned it".

 Coaching career

 In July 2016, Nash was appointed goalkeeping coach at League One club Oldham Athletic by incoming manager Stephen Robinson.
 He left Oldham in 2018 to join former Preston teammate Graham Alexander in the National League at Salford City.
 He joined Port Vale as the club's new goalkeeping coach in July 2022.
+He was interim goalkeeping coach at Accrington Stanley for the 2024/25 season.
+He currently works as Head of Goalkeeping for Premier Goalkeeping Academy covering the areas in South Manchester and Cheshire.